Picklejar05/chatbot-no-ai/README.md

 ## Todo

--   fix words not counting as a match when one has punctuation at the end (e.g. "Hi!" and "Hi" count as 0.0 similarity instead of 1.0
--   improve size of default save
 -   maybe include conversation history in response calculation (would probably make older save files worse)
 -   learn more about hot to manage a github repository
--   create an executable (probably portable, this isn't big enough to be worth installing)

 ## Notes